Who Provides Osteopathy?

 The World Health Organization recognizes that the practice of osteopathic manual therapy, a component of osteopathic health care, is distinct from other manual therapies, such as physiotherapy and chiropractic, despite the fact that there is some overlap in the techniques and interventions that are used.
 There are two groups of professionals who practice osteopathic health care (osteopathy) and utilize an osteopathic approach – Osteopathic Manual Practitioners and Osteopathic Physicians.

 Osteopathic Physicians are graduates of an osteopathic medical school or college in the United States.
-They receive a Doctor of Osteopathy or Doctor of Osteopathic Medicine (D.O.) degree in the United States.
-The education needed to become an osteopathic physician is not available in Canada.
-In Ontario, only a member of the College of Physicians and Surgeons of Ontario (CPSO) is permitted to use the title “osteopath” as per the Medicine Act, 1991.
-Thus, the small number of U.S. education osteopathic physicians who are members of the CPSO can be described either as osteopaths or osteopathic physicians.
+They receive a Doctor of Osteopathy or Doctor of Osteopathic Medicine degree from the osteopathic medical school or college when they graduate.
+There are no osteopathic medical schools or colleges in Canada.
+In Ontario, only a member of the College of Physicians and Surgeons of Ontario is permitted to use the title “osteopath” as per the Medicine Act, 1991.
+Although the exact number is unknown, it is estimated that there are approximately twenty osteopathic physicians practicing in Canada.